afimpel/OSX-KVM/README.md

 This `README.md` documents the process of creating a `Virtual Hackintosh` system.

-Note: All blobs and resources included in this repository are re-derivable (all instructions are included!).

-:green_heart: Looking for **commercial** support with this stuff?
-I am [available over email](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.
-Note: Project sponsors get access to the `Private OSX-KVM` repository, and direct support.

-Struggling with `Content Caching` stuff?
-We can help.

 Working with `Proxmox` and macOS?
 See [Nick's blog for sure](https://www.nicksherlock.com/).

 Yes, we support offline macOS installations now - see [this document](./run_offline.md) 🎉

-### Contributing Back

-This project can always use your help, time and attention.
-I am looking for help (pull-requests!) with the following work items:

-* Documentation around running macOS on popular cloud providers (Hetzner, GCP, AWS).
-See the `Is This Legal?` section and associated references.

-* Document (share) how you use this project to build + test open-source projects / get your stuff done.

-* Document how to use this project for XNU kernel debugging and development.

-* Document the process to launch a bunch of headless macOS VMs (build farm).

-* Document usage of [munki](https://github.com/munki/munki) to deploy software to such a `build farm`.

-* Enable VNC + SSH support out of the box or more easily.

-* Robustness improvements are always welcome!

-* (Not so) crazy idea - automate the macOS installation via OpenCV.

 ### Requirements